• Skip to primary navigation

 Village of Beuvron-en-Auge

-An icon of the Pays d’Auge, the village is considered the most typical old village in Normandy, with its fine collection of well-maintained half-timbered houses.
-They’ve done a fine job of restoration.
+An icon of the Pays d’Auge, the village is considered the most typical old village in Normandy, with its fine collection of well-kept half-timbered houses.
+They did a beautiful job of restoration.

-The village is not very big.
-The main attraction is the central square, which is lined with old half-timbered houses, with the market hall in the middle.
+• The village is not so big.
+The main attraction is the central square which is lined with old half-timbered houses with the market hall in the middle.

 • More photos in our article